16 Jackson homes, businesses affected by lead in water

 There are 56,000 water connections across the city.

 The mayor said the city is communicating with households about the issue.
-The city will also offer assistance to those affected by the lead, and the information will be sent to the property owners.
+The city will also offer assistance to those affected by the lead, which includes filtration systems.
+The information will be sent to the property owners.

 The water meter installation project is expected to be completed by March 2023.